kWAYTV/xp-tracker-bot/README.md

-# xp-tracker-bot
+# XP Tracker Bot
- Discord bot to track XP
+Discord bot to track XP , medals and profile information in general.